dougeby/IntuneDocs/intune/wi-fi-profile-shared-key.md

     SSID is the SSID for which you’re creating the policy.
 For example, enter `./Vendor/MSFT/WiFi/Profile/Hotspot-1/Settings`.

   e. **Value Field** is where you paste your XML code.
-See the examples within this topic.
+See the examples within this article.
 Update each value to match your network settings.
 The comments section of the code includes some pointers.
 3. Select **OK**, save, and then assign the policy.

     > [!NOTE]